Léo Brière

 Léo Brière (born 11 January 1994) is a French mentalist and illusionist, known to be winner at the French Magic Championship in 2019.
 In 2018, he appeared on France Got Talent where he goes to the semifinals.

 Personal life

-Léo Brière grew up in Sées, in Normandy.
-Passionate about shows, magic and circus, Léo Brière joined the French circus Pinder in 2012 at the age of 18 and became the youngest loyal man in France by presenting the shows for two years.
+Léo Brière was born in Argentan and grew up in Sées, in Normandy.
+He joined the French circus Pinder in 2012 at the age of 18 and became the youngest youngest in France by presenting the shows for two years.

 At the age of 21, Léo Brière created Cirque Gold, where he did artistic direction and major illusions for six months.

 Career

 Brière began his mentalist career in 2016 with his first show "Influence" in Paris during 2 years, and then, on tour in France.

-In 2018, he is a semi-finalist from TV show France Got Talent season 13, during which he presents magic numbers from his second show "Premonition".
+In 2018, he was a semi-finalist for season 13 of the TV show France Got Talent, during which he presents magic numbers from his second show "Premonition".

-On March 10, 2019, he won the 2019 French Magic Championship, which is broadcast on French TV Paris Première on June 15, 2019.
+On March 10, 2019, he won the 2019 French Magic Championship.

+In 2021 he was a winner of a Mandrake d'Or.